teamallnighter/Eclipse-Solar-Blog/about.md

 heading: Ecelipse
 sub_heading: Sustainability made sustainable.
 layout: landing-page
-textline: A multidisciplinary centre of experts who are essential to patient-oriented research.
+textline: Everyone is capable of living a more sustainable lifestyle, and our mission is to empower people to do just that
 publish_date: '2017-12-01T04:00:00.000+00:00'
 show_staff: true
 hero_button: